-It is not certain when a Madeira of today's kind existed, but a legend tells of it in 1478.
+It is not known when a Madeira of today's kind existed, but a legend tells of it in 1478.
 That year, George Plantaganet became Duke of Clarence (1449-1478), brother of King Edward IV of England (1442) -1483), sentenced to death for conspiratorial activity, greed and violence.
 He was given the choice of execution and, according to unsecured tradition, he allegedly decided to die in a drowning death Malmsey filled barrel in the tower.
 But maybe the "drowning" refers to the fact that he was a heavy drinker all his life.
 In any case, he was not killed with the beheading Behaupten usual for aristocrats, which proves a later exhumation.

 The special kind of production, which concerning the typical taste and the colour also as maderisation In the 17th century, by chance, large quantities of Funchal were reported to have been shipped by ship Dutch were exported to South America and other colonies.
 It was found that the longer the journey took and the longer the ship stayed in hot, tropical climates, the better the wine became.
 The rocking ship movement (as was then thought) but especially the extreme temperature fluctuations contributed to the typical taste.
 That's why they loaded many ships with the wine and sent them to the East Indies and back just for manufacturing purposes (they crossed the equator twice).
 The wines were called "Vinhos de torna-viagem "(Wines make a journey) or" Vinho da roda "(roda = twist / rotate) and is also on old Madeira bottles on the label documented (TVE).